Crotty

-Crotty (and variations O’Crotty, Crotti, Crottee, etc.) are anglicisations of the Irish name Ó Crotaigh – ‘Descendant of Crotach’.
-The name dates from medieval times, to the pre-Norman kingdom of Thomond ('North Munster') where the Dál gCais (in English: ‘Dalcassian’) clan, centred on the regional rulers – the Uí Briain (O'Brien) family – were dominant.
-The Crottys were one of eight septs of the O’Briens (i.e. descended via the female line – hence the different surnames).
-They settled in Western Co.Waterford and Eastern Co.Cork.
+Crotty (and variations O'Crotty, Crotti, Crottee, etc.) are anglicisations of the Irish name Ó Crotaigh – 'Descendant of Crotach'.
+The name dates from medieval times, to the pre-Norman kingdom of Thomond ('North Munster') where the Dál gCais (in English: 'Dalcassian') clan, centred on the regional rulers – the Uí Briain (O'Brien) family – were dominant.
+The Crottys were one of eight septs of the O'Briens (i.e. descended via the female line – hence the different surnames).
+They settled in western County Waterford and eastern County Cork.

-In common with the O’Briens – and the millions of descendants of the other seven septs – the Crotty sept's likely ultimate common ancestor is Brian Bóruma mac Cennétig (‘Brian Boru’) c.941 – 1014, and therefore possibly (via the Dál gCais) as far back as Cormac Cas in the 3rd century.
+In common with the O'Briens – and the millions of descendants of the other seven septs – the Crotty sept's likely ultimate common ancestor is Brian Bóruma mac Cennétig ('Brian Boru') c.
+941 – 1014, and therefore possibly (via the Dál gCais) as far back as Cormac Cas in the 3rd century.

-The name originates in present-day County Clare, and (despite extensive emigration) is still most common in the general area of the former kingdom of Thomond (i.e. West Waterford, Clare, South Tipperary, parts of Cork and Limerick).
+The name originates in present-day County Clare, and (despite extensive emigration) is still most common in the general area of the former kingdom of Thomond (i.e. Clare, west County Waterford, South Tipperary, parts of counties Cork and Limerick).

 Spelling variations include Crotty, O'Crotty, Crotti, Crothon, Crotton, Crotone, Crottee, Crottey, O'Crottey, O'Crottee, O'Crottie, Croddy, and Cratty.
 Other non-anglicised versions in use include Crothaigh, Chrothaigh etc.

 The other seven related septs of the O'Briens are the families: Bernard, Consadine, Lysaght, MacMahon, O'Mahoney, Padden/MacFadden and Plunkett.